 The Creative Interactions Lab at Carleton University is seeking a talented and motivated postdoctoral fellow to conduct research on human computer interaction research on novel wearables for accessibility.

-We are interested in HCI candidates who have expertise or interests in wearables, deformation user interactions, shape-shifting interfaces, e-textiles, tangible user interfaces, digital fabrication.
+We are interested in HCI candidates who have expertise or interests in wearables, tangible user interfaces, shape-shifting interfaces, e-textiles, digital fabrication.
 Candidates with accessibility research experience are encouraged to apply, independent of technical experience.

 Our lab is a dynamic and interdisciplinary environment dedicated to novel interaction techniques with deformable and wearable devices.
-We’ve been recently featured in the Day in the Lab series from Interactions Magazine — check out the pictures of the lab.
+Our lab is equipped with 3D printers, laser cutters, sewing and embroidery machines, electronic prototyping equipment.
+Funding for additional equipment is available.
+We were featured in the Day in the Lab series from Interactions Magazine — check out the pictures of the lab.

 The postdoc will initiate new projects based on their unique background and expertise, and contribute to the leadership of ongoing projects.
-The postdoc will also have the opportunity to co-supervise graduate and undergraduate students, participate in outreach activities with the community, connect with industry partners, attend workshops from strong training programs in accessibility (READi) and usability (CLUE), write grants and scholarship proposals.
+The postdoc will mentor and support graduate and undergraduate students.
+They will have the opportunity to participate in outreach activities with the community, connect with industry partners, write grants and scholarship proposals.

 If you find the lab interesting, please get in touch – we can talk about exciting ideas that you have in mind!

 Our lab is committed to employment equity and diversity and encourages applications from all qualified candidates, including women; people from any sexual orientation, gender identity or gender expression; people of any races, including Indigenous peoples, visible minorities and racialized people; people with disabilities.
 Canadian citizens, permanent residents, and foreign nationals are all encouraged to apply.

 A successful candidate has: